litestar-org/litestar/docs/usage/exceptions.rst

 | :class:`ServiceUnavailableException`   | 503         | HTTP status code 503                     |
 +----------------------------------------+-------------+------------------------------------------+

-When a value fails ``pydantic`` validation, the result will be a :class:`ValidationException` with the ``extra`` key set to the pydantic validation errors.
+When a value fails Pydantic validation, the result will be a :class:`ValidationException` with the ``extra`` key set to the Pydantic validation errors.
 Thus, this data will be made available for the API consumers by default.

 Exception handling
 ------------------